Cullenstown Beach is one of the quieter beaches in Wexford during the winter months, but it comes alive on warm spring and summer days.

 3. Swimming

 Holding a Green Coast Award, the water quality at Cullenstown Strand is excellent and the landscape unspoiled, making it a nice spot for a dip.
-Do not, however, that there’s no lifeguards on duty here, so only enter the water if you’re a capable swimmer.
+Do note, however, that there’s no lifeguards on duty here, so only enter the water if you’re a capable swimmer.
+Understanding water safety is absolutely crucial when visiting beaches in Ireland.
+Please take a minute to read these water safety tips.
+Cheers!

 4. Toilets